internationaltouch/internationaltouch.github.io/_policy/event-delivery.md

     2. The Event Delivery team is responsible for managing it's program budget, ensuring that activities do not run at a loss.
     3. Expenses must be approved by the Event Director and disbursed by the Finance Director.

-10. Annual review of the Event Delivery team
+10. Periodic review of the Event Delivery team
-    1. The composition of the Event Delivery team will be reviewed biennially by the Event Director and another member of the FIT Board.
+    1. The roles and relevant skills required of the Event Delivery team will be reviewed biennially by the Event Director and another member of the FIT Board.

 ## Contact